DesignWeaver3D/Detessellate/Macros/PointPlaneSketch/README.md

 ## Quick Start

-1. **Import point cloud**: Load your point cloud as a Points object in FreeCAD
+1. **Import mesh or point cloud**: Points shape object can be derived from either
+2. **Create points shape**: Use `Part > Points from Shape` to create selectabe points shape object
-2. **Select vertices**: Pick 3 or more vertices that roughly define your plane
+3. **Select vertices**: Pick 3 or more vertices that roughly define your plane
-3. **Run macro**: Execute PointPlaneSketch—a docker window appears
+4. **Run macro**: Execute PointPlaneSketch—a docker window appears
-4. **Adjust tolerance**: Fine-tune which points are included in the fit
+5. **Adjust tolerance**: Fine-tune which points are included in the fit
-5. **Update preview**: See highlighted points that will be used
+6. **Update preview**: See highlighted points that will be used
-6. **Create sketch**: Generate the datum plane and sketch with construction points
+7. **Create sketch**: Generate the datum plane and sketch with construction points for either Part or PartDesign

 ## Profile Plane Points (Optional)